 “I literally just got done saying I found Loki dead on the street last night and had to bury him,” Sonoras told MLive.
 Apparently, somebody else’s cat was now buried in his backyard.

-Regardless, Loki’s close brush with death – or apparent resurrection, depending on your point of view – still isn’t enough to make Sonora reconsider the animal’s free-roaming status, especially because Loki has always been an outdoor cat.
-Instead, Sonora plans to simply outfit the animal with a trackable microchip and collar.
+Regardless, Loki’s close brush with death hasn’t led Sonora to reconsider the animal’s free-roaming status, especially because Loki has always been an outdoor cat.
+Instead, he simply plans to outfit the animal with a trackable microchip and collar.